Yeffian/Yeffian/README.md

 - https://github.com/YeffyCodeGit/Govid - Go library for providing statistics about the Covid 19 pandemic
 - https://github.com/OrbitalEngine/Orbital - Java game engine focused on simplicity

+## Some achievements

+I have not participated in many competitons related to programming, but I do plan to participate in more and gain more experience!
+However, these are some things I have done, both programming and writing:

+- Gold Finalist Award, Queens Commonwealth Essay Competition C2022 - https://www.royalcwsociety.org/
+- Participated in the Harvard Crimson Global Essay Competition - https://www.essaycomp.org/what-is-hcgec
+- Participated in the KL Coding Cup 2022

 ## Github Stats
 <div align="center"><img src="https://github-readme-stats.vercel.app/api?username=YeffyCodeGit&show_icons=true&count_private=true&hide_border=true" align="center" /></div>